-Even though there is no real risk posed by a chalazion, they may cause the eyelid to appear red and swollen.
+Even though there is no real risk posed by a chalazion, it may cause the eyelid to appear red and swollen.
 The inside of the small nodule is filled with pus and oily secretions produced by the meibomian glands.
 When the opening of the gland becomes blocked, the fluids can back up, swell, and even become infected.
 This is called a stye.
 Once the infection is gone, but the build-up remains, it is then referred to as a chalazion.

-How To Treat A chalazion
+How To Treat Chalazion

 For most people, a chalazion with eventually drain and subside on its own so will need not treatment or intervention.
-Should a Chalazion persists, seeking treatment from a professional eye care practitioner is recommended.
+Should a Chalazion persist, seeking treatment from a professional eye care practitioner is recommended.

-To help the draining process along, apply a warm, damp cloth and massage the eye lid very gently.
+To help the draining process along, apply a warm, damp cloth and massage the eyelid very gently.
 The goal isn't to pop the chalazion, but to loosen it enough so that it can drain slowly on its own.

 Is a Chalazion It is possible for a chalazion to last for several weeks or more, and it may even continue to grow, giving the eyelid a red appearance, which many consider to be unattractive.
 If large enough, it may even put enough pressure on the surface of the eye to affect vision.
 By pushing on the cornea a chalazion can create similar effects to an astigmatism, a refractive issue that causes blurry vision.

-Most chalazia either heal on their own, or need only minor attention from an eye care professional.
+Most chalazia either heal on their own or need only minor attention from an eye care professional.
 While the cyst is still infected, antibiotics can be prescribed in order to begin the healing process more quickly, hopefully limiting the size and duration of the mass.
 Antibiotics, however, will have no effect on the chalazion once the infection has healed and only the oily matter remains.

-How to Prevent Chalazions
+How to Prevent Chalazion